RishitCoder/Simple-Stopwatch/README.md

-# Simple-Stopwatch
+# CatWalk
-This a Stopwatch made on Html and Js .
+This a Cat Walking Animation made on Html and Js .